Imputed Conflicts of Interest in International Law Practice, 30 Okla. City U. L. Rev. 489 (2005)

 been penetrating the European civil law countries, particularly Germany,

 Belgium, and the Netherlands, some of the Asian countries, and is

 making appearance in Hispanic America.
 The multi-member law office

 is the wave of the present as well as of the future.

 Date of Authorship for this Version

 Hazard, Geoffrey C. Jr., "Imputed Conflicts of Interest in International Law Practice" (2005).
 Faculty Scholarship Series.
-Paper 2333.
+2333.